How to choose your first telescope

 Reflecting telescopes have an open tube at the front and a round mirror inside the bottom of the tube, called the primary mirror.

-Light entering the tube is reflected back inside the tube onto a much smaller angled secondary mirror, and then out through the side of the telescope near the top end, which is where the interchangeable eyepiece goes.
+Light entering the tube is reflected back inside the tube onto a smaller angled secondary mirror, then out through the side of the telescope near the top end, which is where the eyepiece goes.

-This design allows for much larger apertures than are possible with refractors, and amateur reflectors are available right up to a whopping 500mm diameter.
+This design allows for much larger apertures than possible with refractors, and amateur reflectors are available up to a whopping 500mm diameter.

 There are two ways of using reflectors.
 Smaller models up to 12 inches or so can be used on tripod-style mounts similar to those used for refractors.

-A popular alternative option, though, is to mount the telescope tube onto a rotating base that sits on the floor.
+A popular alternative is to mount the telescope tube onto a rotating base that sits on the floor.

 The Explore Scientific 16-inch Dobsonian GENERATION II.
 Note the rotating based and half-circle pivots that allow the telescope to be pointed up or down.

-Dobsonians may be elegantly simple affairs - no wires, no batteries, you just point it at what you want to see - or they may include a full ‘Go-To’ control, which can automatically point the telescope at hundreds of sky objects.
+Dobsonians may be elegantly simple affairs - no wires, no batteries, you just point it at what you want to see - or they may include ‘Go-To’ control, which automatically points the telescope at hundreds of sky objects.

-There are compromises, as reflectors need their mirrors adjusting from time to time, although this shouldn’t put you off.
+There are compromises, as reflectors need their mirrors adjusting, but this shouldn’t put you off.

-However, they can be heavy, bulky items that are awkward to take outside and bring back in, or to transport to darker sites, and they can take up a lot of room when not in use.
+They can be heavy, bulky items that are awkward to move about or transport to darker sites, and they can take up a lot of room when not in use.

 The largest Dobsonian models, although collapsible into manageable components, may even require the use of a stepladder when viewing objects high overhead!